logzio/documentation/docs/shipping/Code/dotnet.md

                 .Build();
 ```

-Add the following code to the configuration file:
+Add the following to the configuration file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>